 I used to have the most amazing memory.
 I had friend’s phone numbers memorized, as well as all my credit card numbers and driver’s license number.
 I could watch a movie once and recite all the one-liners on command.
 I could read an entire book in a day, or over the weekend (depending how long it was).
-I could multi-task like a mad woman, juggling five things at once.
+I was a lawyer, so I could multi-task like a mad woman, juggling five things at once.
 It was easy for me, it was my normal.

 All of that changed when I slipped on a patch of ice one cold, February morning.
 I landed full-force on the back of my skull and sustained a traumatic brain injury (TBI), along with numerous other physical injuries.
 I had no idea the journey that I was about to begin, and the struggles that I would endure.